Microsoft - Collect Wi-Fi diagnostic connection info

 • Related Articles

-• Get signal strength info for Wi-Fi adaptor
+• Laptop & Desktop - Get signal strength info for Wi-Fi adaptor

 Problem You are troubleshooting wireless connection issues and wish to know the exact signal strength being recieved.
-Resolution Using the command prompt Press Windows+X or right click Start menu and choose “command prompt (admin)”.
-At the prompt ...
+Resolution Please use one of the methods below to get more detailed Wi-Fi signal strength info.
+Method 1 - Using a command prompt ...

 • Mac OS - collect wireless diagnostic information